bethylamine/bethylamine.github.io/library/gc-arguments/social-constructs.md

 permalink: /library/gc-arguments/social-constructs/
 ---

-# Social constructs are meaningless
+# Claim: Social constructs are meaningless or "aren't real"

 One persistent assumption that is made in gender-critical arguments is the notion that social constructs are meaningless, less important than natural